Writing this site

 Danny has published widely on Māori and New Zealand history, mostly political history, focusing on Māori and the State in the 19th century, of which the New Zealand wars were of course an essential part.

-You can read some of this published material directly on line by clicking on the respective image.
+You can read some of this published material directly online by going to Published Work and clicking on the respective image.
 Other material will be uploaded shortly.
-Our aim is to have everything ever published by Danny available here, directly on line.
-Danny’s email address is : danny.keenan@newzealandwars.co.nz
+Our aim is to have everything ever published by Danny available here, directly online.
+Danny’s email address is: danny.keenan@newzealandwars.co.nz

-The logo used in this website was designed by Erin Keenan in about 1998, when she was aged about 14 years old.
+The logo used in this website was designed by our young budding artist Erin Keenan in about 1998, when she was aged about 14 years old.
 Erin says the logo represents ‘peace arising from the troubled land’.

 Erin and her sisters, from left, Lauren, Erin, Philippa and Ngaire.